What is Bullying?

 Reporting Bullying Incidents:

 Students or parents/guardians of students who have been bullied or witness bullying should immediately report such incidents to the school principal or designee, or to any other member of the school staff, including teachers, guidance counselors, coaches and administrators.
-Any staff member who receives such a report shall immediately notifY the principal or designee.
-If the behavior continues or if the school does not take action, students or parents/guardians should report the incident to the district's hotline at 215-400-SAFE.
+Any staff member who receives such a report should immediately notify the principal or designee.
+If the behavior continues or if the school does not take action, students or parents/guardians should report the incident to the district's hotline at 215-400-SAFE and/or the online report form.

-Give written notice to the school administration about the situation and request that they conduct a Bullying Investigation.
-Here is a sample letter (PDF).
+You may also wish to give written notice to the school administration about the situation and request that they conduct a Bullying Investigation.
+Here is a sample letter (PDF) you may find useful.

 What will happen when an incident of bullying is reported?

 See the full administrative guidelines (PDF).
-But briefly, there will be a quick and thorough investigation of all reports.
+But briefly, there will be a quick and thorough investigation of all reports (District Timetable).
 If the allegations are found true, the Principal or designee will do the following

 - Inform the student who bullies the results of the investigation;